This conversation starters for kids activity will help students initiate a conversation by giving them common topics to discuss with their classmates.

-This activity will help students STOP and THINK about whether different situations are a good time to start a conversation.
+This activity will help students evaluate different situations and decide if it is a good time to start a conversation.
 Examples include:

 - The new kid at school is sitting alone on the swings at recess.
 Is this a good time to tell him your name and invite him to play?